HackYourFuture/study/react/routing.md

 ## React-router

 React itself doesn't offer a way to create client-side routing.
 That's because it's not necessary for a single page application to have.
 So we'll have to use a third party library.
 The defacto standard for routing in react is [React-Router](https://github.com/remix-run/react-router).
+When learning, always use the latest version of the package!
 The documentation linked in the extra reading for this library is very good and provides a lot of information.
 If you need to look up something, that should be the place to start.

 Have a look at the following tutorial to learn how to use it: